Chapter 3 : Old friends and new friends.

 I frowned at her comment, did she not realise after all these years at Hogwarts that the two classrooms were in two separate directions and far apart from each other?
 I didn’t want to mention this out loud in case I offended my new friend.

 “Sounds like a plan to me,” I said attempting to be as excited as she seemed, she beamed at me.

 She met me outside my classroom after my next lesson ended; I was unsure how this happened as I managed to get out of it earlier than the others.
 The teacher was attempting to deal with the aftermath of Lucy’s spell going completely wrong.
 She had somehow managed to charm her cousin Louis to inflate and float around the room; I was quick to run for it when I saw her turn to look at me with a certain look in her eye.
 The look that said, ‘I’m going to blame this entirely on you and you’re going to have to deal with it.’
 I was not going to take the fall for her crimes when we weren’t even speaking.

 I practically ran into my new friend as I rushed from the room, she stumbled slightly before straightening herself up, I mumbled an apology as she dived in for a hug that I didn’t see coming.

 It took me by surprise; I wasn’t used to someone being this close a distance to me without being hurt in some way or another.
 I’m not sure whether I liked it, so I patted her on the back awkwardly.
-My friend stood up straight and beamed at me.
+My friend let me go before she stood up straight and beamed at me.